-De Werf – on the former Citybox location, in the northern part of the NDSM shipyard – is the first large-scale development of the area.
+De Werf is located on the former Citybox location, in the northern part of the NDSM shipyard in Amsterdam.
+It is the first large-scale development of the area.
 With dimensions of 85 x 100m, the location is one of the largest city blocks on the west side of the future NDSM development.

 In 2011, together with Burton Hamfelt, we performed research on the spatial implications of the evolving knowledge and innovation-based economy for the city: the ‘Knowledge Economy’.
 The study, entitled “Campus City Project”, focuses on new possibilities for combined housing of education, research, students, newcomers, and start-ups.
-The NDSM area forms part of a development strategy for the city of Amsterdam in the form of a ring, “the wall of knowledge”, a typologically diverse area between the 19th and 20th-century rings of the city.
+The NDSM area forms part of a development strategy for the city of Amsterdam.
+A typologically diverse area between the 19th and 20th-century rings of the city.
 The future potential of the NDSM, which the research illustrated in a larger context, caught the attention of a new group of players on the housing market.
 Especially those specialized in setting up and managing new student residences.
 Four years after our study, one such party, Student Experience, decided to start building.

-The desire for high-density development, as stipulated in the zoning plan, has been freely translated in the design into varying building heights ranging from 22 to 60 meters.
-The block is divided into seven buildings, each with its own height, entrance, program, and typology.
-The breakdown of the large block into different scales, each with its own architectural expression, reduces the scale and enhances differentiation between buildings.
+There was a desire for high-density development.
+This was also stipulated in the zoning plan.
+We freely translated that into the design by varying building heights.
+These hights range from 22 to 60 meters.
+Seven buildings divide the block, each with its own height, entrance, program, and typology.
+The breakdown of the large block into different scales, each with its own architectural expression, reduces and also enhances differentiation between buildings.
 The scale of the block dissolves in the different perspectives at street level.

-The architecture is sturdy and simple, with the building components extending to the street.
-Large buildings are interspersed with small intermediate masses.
-The materials vary from concrete, steel, corten steel to different colored masonry, which conjures up associations with the Port and New York.
+The architecture is sturdy and simple.
+The building components extend to the street.
+Large buildings alternate with small intermediate masses.
+The materials vary from concrete, steel, corten steel to different colored masonry.

 See a timelapse of this project below: